 There is something very special about the mornings of Varanasi that attract millions of tourists every year.
 The mystical morning which goes by the name of “Subah-e-Banaras” or simply “A Morning in Varanasi” is something one should experience once in their life.

-The mornings in Varanasi are best experienced if you walk into the Ghats with no plan at all.
+The mornings in Varanasi are best experienced if you walk around the Ghats with no plan at all.
 The true essence of it lies in just observing life as it flows with the Ganges while losing the sense of time.
 But if you’re tight on schedule or slowing down is really not your thing then below is a list of things which you can do to make most of your trip.

 Morning Aarti at Assi Ghat

 The morning in Varanasi starts early with an Aarti at the Assi Ghat.
 It’s performed at 5:30 AM every day and unlike the evening aarti, it is a peaceful affair.

 Imagine starting your day afresh with the fragrance of flowers, sweet chimes of bells mixed with the chants, and all while looking at the dawn across the Ganges.